 THROWBACK: Mohanlal's Narasimham Location

-Narasimham, the Mohanlal starring mass entertainer, which was released in 2000 stills remains as one of the most-celebrated films of Mollywood.
+Narasimham, the Mohanlal starring mass entertainer, which was released in 2000, still remains as one of the most-celebrated films of Mollywood.
 The movie, which was scripted by director-scenarist Ranjith, was directed by hitmaker Shaji Kailas.

 Mohanlal essayed the central character Poovalli Induchoodan in the movie, which featured veteran actor Thilakan in a pivotal role.
 Mammootty, the megastar made a cameo appearance in Narasimham, which had emerged as the industry hit, at that time.